Nokhal/Warhammer40brew/README.md

 -Missions should be actual tactical puzzle to accomplish an objective, not just always a midfield brawl
 -Most guns should be able to shoot from one side of the table to the other
 -Indirect fire guns should award victory points, not hits 20m away.
 It makes defending those guns a compelling narrative for the attacker, and the defender is rewarded for doing so.

+In real life, the reason you don't have squad of 10 atgm or squad of 10 stingers is because one is enough to give a squad the ability do reliably deal with a threat, and it's much better to disperse those around a frontline for a greater coverage and then moving the asset in response to a threat rather than concentrating the asset from the beginning.
+On the tabletop, this sucks because a single missile launcher in a tactical squad doesn't really give you a reliable ability to deal with armoured threat, much betterto stack those ATGM in dedicated anti-tank squads and have this squad deal with a tank a turn.

+From this balance consideration, we get into a core decision of which level of verisimulute/overall gameplay we want our game to go :
+>High lethality if you are seen and a gun hit you you are dead
+>Gamey arcade health bars that never deplete
+>Which level of rock/paper/scissors exist for units against each other ?
+>Which level of reliability/lethality for weapon systems ? (eg : a missile deal always 10 damage a tank is 10hp but the missile hit only 1/3 of the time (average shot to kill per tank = 3), or a missile deal 5 damage, the tank is 10HP but the missile hit 2/3 of the time (average shot to kill per tank = 3).
+>How much accountant work on the tabletop (tracking wounds, variable profile, etc...)
+>Which level of abstraction : eg Each model fire and each loss depelete the unit firepower vs the unit fire as a whole until removed and models are just visual representation of HP for the unit)